Notebook of Avon Reah Smith-Ryan, 1942-1945

 found that with this Cholera outbreak on the Island that

-disinfectant.
-Two of our houses had been occupied
+Two of our houses had been occupied by Dutch & two by

-Aust troops & the comparison is most marked.
+Aust Troops & the comparison is most marked.
 The fact

 that Aust areas are cleaner is not, I think any real credit